stat20/old-course-materials/labs/01-getting-started/getting-started-teachers-guide.md

 waitlist will get an email inviting them to join the class discussion forum at edstem.org.

-Create a new post called, “Things that are not true about Lab XX”, then ask that the students open their laptops and reply with their lie from the icebreaker.
+Create a new post called, “Things that are true about Lab XX”, then ask that the students open their laptops and reply with one of their truths from the icebreaker.
 You can demonstrate how to heart, and reply to replies.

 ## Part II: Lab 1